 The setup

 Class Sheet, Table 1 – also known as the “input table” where the first row lists each Student who will be selecting their class choices in order of priority (highest to low) via dropdowns.
-The dropdown is from the built-in data validation feature and uses Reference!A1:A to pull the class choices.
-Once filled in, the table looks like below:
+The dropdown is from the built-in data validation feature and uses Reference!A1:A

-Math Science
+Math | Science |

 Reference Sheet, Table 1 – contains just a single column of the different classes available as an option.